pik-copan/pycopancore/docs/tutorials/model_end_users.rst

 Setting of parameters
 ---------------------
-Secondly, we set the parameters of our model, including the time interval, the time step, the number of dwarfs, the eating stock ...
+Secondly, we set the parameters of our model, including the time interval of our simulation, the time step, the number of dwarfs, the eating stock ...
+We know
 ::

     # setting timeinterval for run method 'Runner.run()'